rossta/rossta.github.com/source/blog/2020-09-08-rails-apps-overpacking-with-webpacker.html.md

 First, let's take a little safari and see what we can do to help a few companies correct their Webpacker usage out in the wild.

-> **Help me help them**: My aim in highlighting these apps is to educate, not criticize!
->
-> _If you know anyone who works at any of the following companies, please share this post or ask them to reach out to me at ross at rossta dot net._
+> **Help me help them**: _If you know anyone who works at any of the following companies, please share this post or ask them to reach out to me at ross at rossta dot net._

 ## Case study: Podia